Aufgabeln! 2026

 2026 | SEEDLING

 Do you know how much food you throw away at home?
-And why exactly?
-The Aufgabeln!
-2026 project can help you answer these questions.
-With our app, you can easily measure your food waste.
-What goes to waste?
+With our app, it’s easy to track: what goes to waste?
 How much, and why?
-And above all: how much money do you save by throwing away less food?
+And, most importantly, how much money will you save by reducing your food waste?

-This project is being carried out in collaboration with the cantons of Aargau, Basel-Stadt and Basel-Landschaft, the cities of Bern and Zurich, and the Seedling Foundation.
+Aufgabeln!
+2026 will take place as part of the «National Week Against Food Waste» in September.
+The project is being implemented in collaboration with the cantons of Aargau, Basel-Stadt and Baselland, as well as the cities of Bern and Zurich, and the Seedling Foundation.

 The citizen science project Aufgabeln!
 Measuring Food Waste Together, was launched in 2023 in collaboration with the Department of Construction, Transport and Environment of the Canton of Aargau, and was carried out again in 2024.